Capabilities and Evaluation Biases of Large Language Models in Classical Chinese Poetry Generation: A Case Study on Tang Poetry: Experiments and Results

 To address the ambiguities left by the entropy analysis and to move beyond purely lexical metrics, we conducted a semantic analysis using the \href{https://huggingface.co/shibing624/text2vec-base-chinese}{\texttt{shibing624/text2vec-base-chinese}} sentence embedding model.

 \textbf{Semantic Thema Distinction: Lexical diversity does not guarantee semantic or stylistic richness.} This analysis evaluates how well models generate semantically distinct outputs across creative prompts.
 Lower similarity scores indicate stronger separation.
-The results (Figure \ref{fig:semantic_theme} ) show that models do not separate themes well.
+The results (Figure \ref{fig:semantic_theme}) show that models do not separate themes well.
 Baichuan performs better with lowest similarity score (0.821).
 This aligns with its low entropy: concentrated thematic focus can naturally yield more predictable vocabulary, suggesting that its low entropy reflects thematic control rather than lexical weakness.
 Even high-entropy models like GLM and Mistral fail to convert lexical variety into semantic nuance.
-This reinforces the \textbf{Entropy Paradox}: lexical diversity does not guarantee semantic or stylistic richness.
+This reinforces the entropy Paradox: lexical diversity does not guarantee semantic or stylistic richness.

 \textbf{Generated poems reveal cultural blind spots.} This analysis examines the models' grasp of classical Chinese ``imagery-emotion'' pairings (Figure \ref{fig:IE}).
 They reliably reproduced canonical links such as Moon -> Tranquility and Wild Goose -> Sadness, with Gemma performing especially well on the latter.
-Yet every model failed to capture the quintessential Willow -> Sadness association, a cornerstone of Chinese poetic symbolism where willow branches signify parting and melancholy.
-This omission highlights a critical deficit in cultural understanding that undermines the authenticity of the generated poems.
+Yet every model failed to capture the quintessential Willow -> Sadness association, a cornerstone of Chinese poetic symbolism where willow branches signify parting and melancholy.\footnote{The willow (\begin{CJK}{UTF8}{gbsn}柳, liǔ\end{CJK}) is a canonical cultural allusion in Chinese poetry for parting and melancholy (due to the homophony with \begin{CJK}{UTF8}{gbsn}留, liú\end{CJK}, meaning to stay) \cite{Peng_Cao_Shi_Cao_2024}.
+For the target genre and theme, this is a cornerstone of poetic symbolism.
+In Chinese poetry, there is canonical links between the imagery and emotions, such as Moon -> Tranquility, Wild Goose -> Sadness, Willow -> Sadness, as detailed in Classical Chinese studies such as \citet{Cai2008HowToReadChinesePoetry}.} This omission highlights a critical deficit in cultural association fidelity that undermines the authenticity of the generated poems.
 The gap may stem from sparse representation of this motif in broad training data or from deeper architectural limits in modeling nuanced metaphorical relationships.